nathanhilton/DFSDownloader/README.md

    git clone https://github.com/nathanhilton/DFSDownloader.git
    ```

-After entering the outer directory, the next step is to download all the necessary libaries with the command
+After entering the created directory, the next step is to download all the necessary libaries with the command
    ```sh
    pip install -r requirements.txt
    ```